-Chhaya center was unfortunately mired in controversy since its construction as it was built over an ancient water hiti.
-There are several versions of what happened - one of them being that the hiti would be preserved as feature, however it was completely destroyed.
+Chhaya center has unfortunately mired in controversy since its construction as it was built over an ancient water hiti.
+There are several versions of what happened - one of them being that the hiti was going to be preserved as a feature, however it was completely destroyed.

 In recent years street art has becoming popular in areas with new dull concrete buildings in Kathmandu.
 Likewise in older parts of the city where the plaster is falling off the walls of derelict buildings.
 There are no street art tours in Kathmandu and art works do tend to be spread out.
 However, there are some areas where it is more prolific.

 The side streets from Maru Tole have quite an amount of hand drawn paintings along with the streets past Jhochhen.
 Read more about street art in Kathmandu.

 There is also another famous collection of modern art in Kathmandu first revealed on this website a few years ago.
 The French artist known as invader placed smaller tiles in the shape of space invaders throughout the city.
 If you are doing a heritage walk in Kathmandu you will likely come across some.
 Discover more about Space Invaders art in Kathmandu.

 If trekking isn't your thing, then maybe try out some of the indoor wall climbing facilitates in Kathmandu.
 Most charge for the day with climbing equipment at additional charges.

 Do read more about Indoor wall climbing in Kathmandu.